For Indigenous Australians

 A Reconciliation Action Plan (RAP) is a tool launched by Reconciliation Australia to help organisations build positive relationships between Indigenous and non-Indigenous people.
 RAPs turn “good intentions into action” and are a public contribution towards the national efforts to close the 17 year life expectancy gap between Indigenous and non-Indigenous children.
 If you would like to know more about RAPs, please visit Reconciliation Australia’s website.

-The State Library of Western Australia is committed to following the Aboriginal and Torres Strait Islander Library and Information Resources Network Protocols to protect material which we know to be secret/sacred and to take due care with material which may be sensitive or offensive.
-We welcome your feedback and advice in regards to our Indigenous collections, services and programs to email@example.com or phone (08) 9427 3480 in the first instance.
+We welcome your feedback and advice in regards to our Indigenous collections, services and programs to firstname.lastname@example.org or phone (08) 9427 3237 in the first instance.